The Purvanchal Files

-The Purvanchal Files is a 2023 Hindi language action-drama film featuring Sidharth Gupta, Zarina Wahab.
+The Purvanchal Files is a 2023 Indian Hindi language action-drama film featuring Sidharth Gupta, Zarina Wahab.
 The film was directed by Swarup Ghosh, in what is his Hindi film debut.
+Raj Vasoya produced the film.
+Rajendra Tripathi wrote the story and screenplay, and Nisar Akhtar wrote the compelling lines that give the story a sense of urgency and purpose.
+Simon Sarkar Kuti wrote the music and background score.